Customer Service · · 15 min read

 A well-designed customer loyalty program can be a powerful tool to incentivize repeat business, boost customer lifetime value, and a competitive advantage.

 What do you want to achieve with your program?
 Increase customer retention, drive repeat purchases, or encourage trial of new products or services?
-There are several loyalty program structures to consider:

 • Points-based programs: Customers earn points for purchases and redeem them for rewards like discounts, free products, or exclusive experiences.